Research in Physics, Quantum Matter and Optics (MSc)

 The programme includes two experimental projects, performed in a master-apprentice setting in physics research groups active in the field of ‘Quantum Matter and Optics’, and a full year of courses at the undergraduate level.

-The courses Quantum theory A, Statistical physics A are compulsory, but the other courses can be chosen from a wide spectrum of (mainly Physics, Astronomy, and Mathematics) courses at Leiden University, and sometimes even at other universities or graduate schools.
+The courses Quantum Information, Statistical Physics A, Academic and Professional Skills and Quantum Theory are compulsory, but the other courses can be chosen from a wide spectrum of (mainly Physics, Astronomy, and Mathematics) courses at Leiden University, and sometimes even at other universities or graduate schools.

 The programme can to a high degree be tailored to individual needs and interests.
 But it should have a sufficient level and cohesion and the elective part requires approval of the Board of Examiners in advance.